This portrait is part of the Mental Mapping Project https://www.joshuasarinana.com/mental-mapping

 ôr (conjunction) ˈsəmˌTHiNG/ (pronoun) or something,

-1. Tumblr: “ennui-or-something” was a personal blog used to collect memes & pictures before I realized collecting art and archived images could later lend to mixed media: https://ennui-or-something.tumblr.com
+1. Tumblr: “ennui-or-something” was a personal blog used to collect memes & pictures before I realized collecting art and archived images could lead to curation, collage, and mixed media: https://ennui-or-something.tumblr.com

 1. “Jessica” is English derived from Hebrew: The name Jessica means God Beholds and is of either Hebrew or Shakespearean origin.
 Jessica is a baby name that was popular in the 1990s.
-When I was studying in Ireland, the professor reached to Scottish Gaelic for my Gaelige name - Neasa or Nessie, like the Loch Ness Monster.
+When I was studying in Ireland, the professor went Scottish Gaelic for my translated name: Neasa or Nessie, like the Loch Ness Monster.

 2. Thúy Ngân is my given Vietnamese name.
 “Thúy” means water or the element mercury; quicksilver.
 “Ngân” means silver or plangency: to vibrate, to resound; Mèng Sây is a “middle name” my grandmother gave me from a serial about a wandering heroine.

 Addendum: I am an artist with a day job (that is still creative).
-I work as a publicity & outreach administrator in higher education; have worked in administrative gigs, art, marketing, and graphic design.
+I work as an events and communications administrator in higher education; have worked in administration, operations, marketing, and graphic design for a decade!
 I will still freelance and/or take commissions.
 I just want to break this art world gatekeeping and model minority grift.
 The struggle is still real! https://www.linkedin.com/in/jessicatv/